decentralized-identity/JWS-Test-Suite/README.md

 This suite is used to create verifiable credentials and presentations that conform to the [VC Data Model](https://www.w3.org/TR/vc-data-model/).

-This test suite does not currently support VC-JWT, even though some implementations may also suppot it.
+This test suite does not currently support VC-JWT, even though some implementations may also support it.

 ## Usage